rimchristian/IMDB-Movies/README.md

 ![Stars](https://img.shields.io/badge/stars-13-yellow)

 # Movie Recommendations Report
-Main goal of this analysis is recommending what makes a movie successful and recommendations to the stakeholders on how to make a successful movie.
+Main goal of this analysis is recommending what makes a movie successful and recommendations to the stakeholders on how movies became successful movie.
 I will be creating a MySQL database to explore the data after extracting API data from the IMDB movie dataset.

 # File Import
 These are the files I will be exploring and filtering.